influxdata/docs-v2/content/influxdb/cloud-dedicated/primers/api/v1/_index.md

 Replace the following:

 - **`[USERNAME]`**: any value or leave empty.
-InfluxDB Cloud Dedicated ignores this part of the credentials.
+InfluxDB Cloud Dedicated ignores this part of the decoded credential.
 - **`DATABASE_TOKEN`**: a [database token](/influxdb/cloud-dedicated/get-started/setup/#create-a-database-token).
-- Encode the `[USERNAME]:DATABASE_TOKEN` credentials using base64 encoding, and then append the encoded string to the `Authorization: Basic` header.
+- Encode the `[USERNAME]:DATABASE_TOKEN` credential using base64 encoding, and then append the encoded string to the `Authorization: Basic` header.

 {{% api/v1-compat/basic-auth-syntax %}}